MicrosoftDocs/architecture-center/docs/guide/responsible-innovation/harms-modeling/type-of-harm.md

 #### Inadequate fail-safes

-Real-world testing which insufficiently considers a diverse set of users and scenarios.
+Real-world testing may insufficiently consider a diverse set of users and scenarios.

 - If this technology fails or is misused, how would people be impacted?
 At what point could a human intervene?
 - Are there alternative uses that have not been tested for?
 How would users be impacted by a system failure?